 Transfer credit decisions are made by the Dean of Studies and faculty members, who work together to determine which courses will transfer from other institutions.
 Courses in the liberal arts, sciences and engineering that are roughly comparable to courses taught at Union are usually awarded credit.
 Credit is only given for courses in which a student has earned a C or better.

 Union accepts a maximum of two years' worth of credit (about 60 credits from a semester school) or the equivalent of 18 Union College courses.
-Union also does have a maximum limit for considering applicants: once a student has completed more than four full years of college-level work, they are no longer eligible to transfer.
-Thus, students who already have a bachelor's degree would not be eligible applicants.
+Union also does have a maximum limit for considering applicants: once a student has completed more than four full years of college-level work, they are no longer eligible to transfer, unless they are seeking a second degree in engineering.

 For additional information, please see our guidelines below: